-About the PPP:

-- A documented participation plan that defines a process for providing the public and all members of the transportation industry with reasonable opportunities to be informed about and involved in the metropolitan transportation planning process. - Updated every five years or as needed. - The development process includes a review of past and potential new engagement practices to ensure the plan fits the needs of the community.

-- MPO Policy Board adopts the Final PPP after considering and incorporating local, state, and federal comments. - Reviewed by NDDOT, MnDOT, FTA and FHWA - ° Reviewed by local jurisdictions and transit agencies - Reviewed by TTC, which makes recommendations to Policy Board - Legal notice or box ad published in The Forum of Fargo-Moorhead (Metro COG's newspaper of record) initiates the public comment period, which is a minimum of 45 calendar days - Public input opportunity published on Metro COG website calendar and project web page and posted on social media - Press release distributed to media outlets at least four days prior to the initiation of the 45-day public comment and review period - All other public input opportunities during PPP development process published on MPO website, social media, and email distribution. - If substantive written or oral comments are received on the draft PPP, either through the public involvement process or through the interagency consultation process, a summary, analysis, and report of the disposition of these comments shall be included in the final PPP. - A legal public notice and minimum 15-day comment period required if substantial changes are made to the draft PPP that was available for public review and comment.
-Substantive changes are modifications to comment periods or public notice or public meeting requirements which interested parties could not reasonably have foreseen from the draft Plan. - The amended draft plan will be made available for review on the Metro COG website. - The final PPP will document the public involvement process, present a summary of all public comments received and demonstrate Metro COG's consideration and response to these comments. - Draft and final PPP available for review on Metro COG website and at Metro COG office, with final product available after adoption.
+Planning Document or Public Participation Procedures Activity About the PPP: A documented participation plan that defines a process for providing the public and all members of the transportation industry with reasonable opportunities to be informed about and involved in the metropolitan transportation planning process.
+Updated every five years or as needed.
+The development process includes a review of past and potential new engagement practices to ensure the plan fits the needs of the community.
+Public Participation and Adoption: MPO Policy Board adopts the Final PPP after considering and incorporating local, state, and federal comments.
+Reviewed by NDDOT, MNDOT, FTA and FHWA Reviewed by local jurisdictions and transit agencies Reviewed by ITC, which makes recommendations to Policy Board (Metro COG's newspaper of record) initiates the public comment period, which is a minimum of 45 calendar days Public input opportunity published on Metro COG website calendar and project web page and posted on social media Press release distributed to media outlets at least four days prior to the initiation of the 45-day public comment and review period All other public input opportunities during PPP development process published on MPO website, social media, and email distribution.
+If substantive written or oral comments are received on the draft PPP, either through the public involvement process or through the interagency consultation process, a summary, analysis, and report process published on MPO website, social media, and email distribution.
+If substantive written or oral comments are received on the draft PPP, either through the public involvement process or through the The amended draft plan will be made available for review on the Metro COG website.
+The final PPP will document the public involvement process, present a summary of all public comments received and demonstrate Metro COG's consideration and response to these comments.
+Draft and final PPP available for review on Metro COG website and at Metro COG office, with final product available after adoption.

-Unified Planning Work Program (UPWP)

-About the UPWP:

-- An annual or biennial statement of work identifying the planning priorities and activities to be carried out within a metropolitan planning area.
-At a minimum, a UPWP includes a description of the planning work and resulting products, who will perform the work, time frames for completing the work, the cost of the work, and the source(s) of funds. - Completed biannually with amendments as needed. - The Policy Board adopts the Final UPWP after considering the recommendations of the TTC and incorporating state and federal comments. - NDDOT, MnDOT, FHWA, and FTA affirm the final UPWP. - The development process includes staff evaluating its planning funding availability, and regional planning tasks and needs with MPO communities and members to advance a draft UPWP. - Public and stakeholder review is not required for the UPWP. - Available on the MPO website. - Developed with input from MPO committees and member jurisdictions after meetings and discussions about planning needs. - MPO staff works with members as well as state and federal partners to monitor the progress of implementing the UPWP. - Modifications and amendments are processed by seeking a recommendation from the TTC and approval from the Policy Board, followed by approval from NDDOT, MnDOT, FHWA, and FTA.
+Planning Document or Activity Public Participation Procedures Unified Planning Work Program (UPWP) About the UPWP: An annual or biennial statement of work identifying the planning priorities and activities to be carried out within a metropolitan planning area.
+At a minimum, a UPWP includes a description of the planning work and resulting products, who will perform the work, time frames for completing the work, the cost of the work, and the source(s) of funds.
+Completed biannually with amendments as needed.
+The Policy Board adopts the Final UPWP after considering the recommendations of the TIC and incorporating state and federal comments.
+NDDOT, MnDOT, FHWA, and FTA affirm the final UPWP.
+The development process includes staff evaluating its planning funding availability, and regional planning tasks and needs with MPO communities and members to advance a draft UPWP.
+Public and stakeholder review is not required for the UPWP.
+Available on the MPO website.
+Developed with input from MPO committees and member jurisdictions after meetings and discussions about planning needs.
+MPO staff works with members as well as state and federal partners to monitor the progress of implementing the UPWP.
+Modifications and amendments are processed by seeking a recommendation from the TIC and approval from the Policy Board, followed by approval from NDDOT, MnDOT, FHWA, and FTA.